Sunday, April 5, 2009

 I've gotten a few emails lately asking me for tips for young writers, and since I'm generally asked for those kinds of tips when I make school visits, I thought I would devote a blog entry to them.
 Feel free to share my thoughts with any young writers you know in your school, at your library, or in your family.

 Read A Lot: There's no easier way of absorbing writing skills than by reading.
 Don't limit your reading to novels.
 I used to read plays all the time in junior high and high school, and learned a great deal, without realizing it, about dialogue and structure (I learned a lot also from watching old movies).
 Poetry teaches you style and vision.
-Biographies (which I read a lot of as well) teaches you about how people, and not just famous ones, behave and grow.
+Biographies (which I read a lot of as well) teach you about how people, and not just famous ones, behave and grow.
 Newspapers, magazines, and the internet, show what people are interested in.

 Write A Lot: Not just the stuff you have to write for school.
 Write for your own pleasure.
 Writing is the same as skateboarding or playing the piano.
 You get better through practice.
 William Shakespeare knocked out a lot of plays before he could write King Lear.